Mold & Air Quality Testing

 It is easy to tell if there is an issue once this report is compared with outside mold levels.
 The mold test done in your home should be similar or below outdoor mold testing averages in order for your home to be healthy.

 The independent lab can take anywhere from 3 to 5 business days to complete their analysis.

-Mold Busters mold testing procedure saves you money by running fewer tests than other mold removal companies.
+Mold Busters mold testing saves you money by running fewer tests than other mold removal companies.
 They run a mold test in almost every room to determine where mold levels are the highest.
-For our process this number of tests is unnecessary because Mold Busters treats the whole home every time.
+For our process this number of tests can be unnecessary if you are using Mold Busters recommended whole home treatment.
 Other companies charge anywhere from $250 to $500 for their mold testing.
-Mold Busters mold tests are just $100.00.
+Mold Busters mold tests are just $150.00.

 While mold inspections are usually free.
 There is always a cost for mold tests processed by third-party labs.